 Name The name of the layer.
-Display Color If Display Layer colors () is enabled, all elements, which are assigned to that layer, will be drawn in the specified color.
+Display Color If Layout ► Layers Show Layers is enabled, all elements within this layer will be drawn in the specified color.
 Visible Here you can toggle all elements of one layer visible or invisible.
 Please note: This is for editing purposes only! - The output will not be affected.
+Locked Specifies that elements assigned to this layer cannot be selected with the mouse.
+The output of such elements is not affected.
+Locking can be temporarily disabled by pressing the Ctrl key.